WICG/trust-token-api/README.md

 In addition to attesting trust in a user, an issuer may want to provide a limited amount of metadata in the token (and forward it as part of the SRR) to provide limited additional information about the token.

 This small change opens up a new application for Privacy Passes: embedding small amounts of information along with the token and SRR.
-This increases the rate of cross-site information transfer somewhat, but introduces new use-cases for passes like marking bad clients, so _distrust_ can propagate across sites as well as trust.
+This increases the rate of cross-site information transfer somewhat, but introduces some new use-cases for trust tokens.

 #### Extension: Public Metadata

 Some information about the token can be publicly visible by the client.
+Issuers could use this limited information to run A/B experiments or other comparisons against different trust metrics, so they can iterate on and improve their token issuing logic without needing to track what experiment group the user is in.

 This can be managed by assigning different keys in the key commitment to have different labels, indicating a different value of the public metadata.
 The client and issuer would be able to determine what the value of the public metadata is based on which key is used to sign at issuance time.
 Downstream partners would be able to check the key ID contained in the SRR to read the value of the public metadata.